Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 Syracuse Stats and Trends

-- In Syracuse's nine games this season, it has eight wins against the spread.

-- This season, the Orange have an ATS record of 5-0 in their five games as an underdog of 3 points or more.
+- This season, the Orange have an against-the-spread record of 5-0 in their five games as an underdog of 3 points or more.

-- Syracuse's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Syracuse has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- When Syracuse scores more than 27.4 points, it is 5-0 against the spread and 3-2 overall.
+- Syracuse is 5-0 against the spread and 3-2 overall when the team notches more than 27.4 points.

-- When Syracuse picks up more than 407.6 yards, the team is 3-0 against the spread and 2-1 overall.
+- In games that Syracuse totals over 407.6 yards, the team is 3-0 against the spread and 2-1 overall.

 - This year the Orange have nine turnovers, three fewer than the Cardinals have takeaways (12).